Analysis | The complicated geography of vaccine hesitancy

 So what bad vaccine news is out there?
 For one: that so many adult Americans still don’t want the shot.

 There has been repeated polling on the issue of vaccine hesitancy, linking it, among other things, to political views.
 Data from the Household Pulse Survey conducted by the Census Bureau in partnership with the Centers for Disease Control and Prevention shows some good news in that regard.
 Since January, the percentage of Americans saying that they won’t get vaccinated has fallen from 8.6 to 7.8 percent.
-That includes about 8 percent of White and Hispanic Americans and 9.5 percent of Blacks.
+That includes about 8 percent of White and Hispanic Americans and 9.5 percent of Black Americans.

-As you might expect, views of vaccination very widely by state.
-In some places, like Vermont, nearly everyone either indicates a desire to be vaccinated or reports having already received a vaccine dose.
-In other states, like North Dakota, hesitancy is far more common.
+As you might expect, views of vaccination vary widely by state.
+In some places, such as Vermont, nearly everyone either indicates a desire to be vaccinated or reports having already received a vaccine dose.
+In other states, such as North Dakota, hesitancy is far more common.
 In every state, though, the percentage of people saying either that they got a vaccine dose (and plan to complete the regimen) and those who say they definitely will get the vaccine has increased since January.

 In part that’s because some portion of the hesitancy stemmed from concern about the vaccines’ potential effects.
 In January, about a quarter of those who hadn’t been vaccinated said they would wait to see if the vaccine was safe; by March, only one-fifth did.